 What is worth asking?

-- about the financial result of the past year
+- the financial result of the past year

-- about the location of the headquarters and number of employees
+- the location of the headquarters and number of employees

 Reliable and trustworthy company should not have the slightest problem answering the above questions.
 If the answers are inconsistent, it may signal that you should think hard about cooperation, and indeed further “screen” the company beforehand with the help of other sources.